pynvme/pynvme/doc/features.rst

 The result of the IOWorker shows that it takes 7 seconds, and it sends 1234 IOs in each second.
 In this way, we can measure the latency against different IOPS pressure.

-We can create an ioworker upto 24 hours.
+We can create an ioworker up to 24 hours.
 We can also specify different data pattern in the IOWorker with arguments pvalue and ptype, which are the same definition as that in class Buffer.

-We can send differnt size IO in an ioworker through parameter io_size, which accepts different types of input: int, range, list, and dict.
+We can send different size IO in an ioworker through parameter io_size, which accepts different types of input: int, range, list, and dict.

 .. list-table::
    :header-rows: 1